andreabbondanza/mongo-atlas-client/README.md

 ## The need

 I needed a simple way to interact with the [MongoDB Atlas DATA-API](https://www.mongodb.com/docs/atlas/api/data-api-resources/) using the apikey and using the mongodb types, with typescript.
-I also used the opportunity to learn how to publish pure esm modules to npm.
+Additionally, I took the opportunity to learn how to publish pure ESM modules to npm.

 ## The data you need to use it